-There are plenty of more affordable places to live nearby such as Arlington, Cambridge, Sommerville, Watertown, and more.
-Monthly rent for a home in the Boston area is around $1,500 to 4,000 per month.
+There are plenty of more affordable places to live nearby such as Arlington, Cambridge, Somerville, Watertown, and more.
+Monthly rent for a home in the Boston area can range from around $1,500 to 4,000 per month.

 2. Housing Near University of California, Los Angeles School of Medicine